-Consolidated property casualty net written premiums for the second quarter and six months ended June 30, 2024, grew \$309 million and \$538 million compared with the same periods of 2023.
+Consolidated property casualty net written premiums for the second third quarter and six nine months ended June 30, 2024 September 30, 2024, grew \$309 million \$336 million and \$538 \$874 million compared with the same periods of 2023.
 Our premium growth initiatives from prior years have provided an ongoing favorable effect on growth during the current year, particularly as newer agency relationships mature over time.

-Consolidated property casualty agency new business written premiums increased by \$104 million and \$199 million for the second quarter and first six months of 2024, compared with the same periods of 2023.
-New agency appointments during 2024 and 2023 produced a \$52 million increase in standard lines new business for the first six months of 2024 compared with the same period of 2023.
+Consolidated property casualty agency new business written premiums increased by \$104 million \$93 million and \$199 \$292 million for the second third quarter and first six nine months of 2024, compared with the same periods of 2023.
+New agency appointments during 2024 and 2023 produced a \$52 \$82 million increase in standard lines new business for the first six nine months of 2024 compared with the same period of 2023.
 As we appoint new agencies that choose to move accounts to us, we report these accounts as new business.
 While this business is new to us, in many cases it is not new to the agent.
 We believe these seasoned accounts tend to be priced more accurately than business that may be less familiar to our agent upon obtaining it from a competing agent.

-Net written premiums for Cincinnati Re, included in other written premiums, increased by \$30 million in the second quarter and \$2 million for the six months ended June 30, 2024, compared with the same periods of 2023, to \$207 million and \$409 million, respectively.
+Net written premiums for Cincinnati Re, included in other written premiums, increased by \$30 million \$4 million in the second third quarter and \$2 \$6 million for the six nine months ended June 30, 2024 September 30, 2024, compared with the same periods of 2023, to \$207 \$89 million and \$409 million \$498 million, respectively.
 Cincinnati Re assumes risks through reinsurance treaties and in some cases cedes part of the risk and related premiums to one or more unaffiliated reinsurance companies through transactions known as retrocessions.

 Cincinnati Global is also included in other written premiums.
-Net written premiums for Cincinnati Global decreased by \$15 million in the second quarter and increased by \$3 million for the six months ended June 30, 2024, to \$67 million and \$149 million, respectively, compared with the same periods of 2023.
+Net written premiums for Cincinnati Global decreased increased by \$15 million \$8 million in the second third quarter and increased by \$3 \$11 million for the six nine months ended June 30, 2024 September 30, 2024, to \$67 \$77 million and \$149 million \$226 million, respectively, compared with the same periods of 2023.

 Other written premiums include premiums ceded to reinsurers as part of our reinsurance ceded program.
-An increase in ceded premiums reduced net written premiums by \$11 million and \$16 million for the second quarter and first six months of 2024, compared with the same period of 2023.
+An increase in ceded premiums reduced net written premiums by \$11 \$16 million and \$16 million \$32 million for the second third quarter and first six nine months of 2024, compared with the same period of 2023.

 Catastrophe losses and loss expenses typically have a material effect on property casualty results and can vary significantly from period to period.
-Losses from catastrophes contributed 11.2 and 8.6 percentage points to the combined ratio in the second quarter and first six months of 2024, compared with 12.0 and 12.4 percentage points in the same period of 2023.
+Losses from catastrophes contributed 11.2 13.0 and 8.6 10.1 percentage points to the combined ratio in the second third quarter and first six nine months of 2024, compared with 12.0 9.1 and 12.4 11.3 percentage points in the same period of 2023.